Lesson video

 These are all words we're going to be wanting to include in our plan today.

-Prioritise means it's really, really important that we think about it.
+Prioritize means it's really, really important that we think about it.

 Eating a balanced diet means eating a wide range of food types to ensure we have enough different nutrients to keep our bodies working properly.

-If we don't eat enough healthy food, our bodies won't stay healthy, and that's how we can get ill.
+If we don't eat enough healthy food, our bodies won't stay healthy and that's how we can get ill.

-So even though it is a vegetable, eating only cauliflower every day wouldn't provide enough different nutrients and vitamins to keep our bodies healthy.
+So, even though it is a vegetable, eating only cauliflower every day wouldn't provide enough different nutrients and vitamins to keep our bodies healthy.

-So let's check for understanding, true or false.
+So, let's check for understanding, true or false.

 Eating a balanced diet means eating one type of fruit and vegetable.